Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: Literature Review

 \section{Literature Review}

-MIBPSD can find many applications in network planning/design problems with autonomous agents; For instance, \cite{grimm2019optimal, ambrosius2018endogenous} and \cite{kleinert2019global} formulated the optimal zonal configuration problem in zonal-pricing electricity markets as MIBPSD, an urban traffic network design problem was formulated as MIBPSD by \cite{fontaine2014benders}, and MIBPSD also arose in facility location problems for logistics distribution center \citep{sun2008bi} and the evasive flow capturing problem discussed by \cite{arslan2018exact} which has many applications in transportation, revenue management, and security management.

-In addition, unit scheduling problems under sequentially cleared markets can be modelled with MIBPSD in its extended form where an additional constraint stating the impact of the follower's dual solution on the leader problem is added to the leader problem.
-Such constraints may be desirable in some sequential market environment where the follower's dual solution settles the prices of commodities that are used by the leader; See, e.g., an unit-commitment problem for interdependent natural gas and electricity markets studied by \cite{byeon2019unit}.
-We discuss this extension in later section (Section \ref{sec:ext}).

-Taking advantage of the strong duality in the lower level problem, the common solution approach for MIBPSD is to reformulate the bilevel problem into a single-level MIP problem and to solve the MIP problem via off-the-shelf solvers.
-There are two widely-used reformulation schemes: (1) A Karush-Kuhn-Tucker (KKT) condition approach (2) A strong duality approach.
-The former replaces the lower level problem by the KKT condition and linearizes the nonlinear complementary slackness condition by introducing additional binary variables and logic-based constraints (see, e.g., \cite{labbe1998bilevel}).
-However, due to the large number of binary variables and constraints that should be introduced for the linearization, this approach does not scale well and is not adequate for solving large-size instances.
-The later method, on the other hand, replaces the complementary slackness condition with the reversed weak duality inequality to ensure the primal and dual objective values of the lower level are the same.
+A widely-studied special class of BSOCP is BLP where both $\K_x$ and $\K_y$ are $n_x$- and $n_y$-dimensional nonnegative orthants, respectively.
+Taking advantage of the strong duality in the lower level problem, the common solution approach for BLP is to reformulate the bilevel problem into a single-level MILP problem and to solve the MILP problem via off-the-shelf solvers.
+There are two widely-used reformulation schemes: (1) a Karush-Kuhn-Tucker (KKT) condition approach, and (2) a strong duality approach.
+The former replaces the lower level problem by the KKT conditions and linearizes the nonlinear complementary slackness condition by introducing additional binary variables and logic-based constraints (see, e.g., \cite{labbe1998bilevel}).
+However, due to the large number of binary variables and constraints that should be introduced for the linearization, this approach does not scale well and is not adequate for solving large instances.
+The later method, on the other hand, replaces the complementary slackness condition with the reversed weak duality inequality to ensure that the primal and dual objective values of the lower level are the same.
 Then, the bilinear terms in the reversed weak duality are linearized using the McCormick relaxation \citep{cao2006capacitated,garces2009bilevel, fontaine2014benders} or some problem-specific properties \citep{arslan2018exact}.
-Recently, \cite{zare2019note} have compared these two schemes and computationally shown that the latter approach outperforms significantly the former approach for many classes of instances.
+Recently, \cite{zare2019note} have compared these two schemes and have shown that the latter approach significantly outperforms the former approach for many classes of instances.